contentful/forma-36/MIGRATION.md

 `npx @contentful/f36-codemod`

-NOTE: If you run this command for the first time it will install the package in the npm cache so you would need to go ahead and run it again.
+Note: When running this command for the first time it installs the package in the NPM cache.
+Make sure you run it again.

-If you want to do it manually, you just need to update imports and rename prop `animate` to `isAnimated`:
+If you want to do it manually, you must update imports and rename the `animate` prop to `isAnimated`:

 ```tsx
 import {